fielddaylab/thermovr/README.md

 ** Android 7.1 (SDK 25)
 ** SDK Tools (In the “Android SDK Tools” tab)
 ** SDK - Platform Tools
-* Remove any packages from Legacy XR Input, Oculus XR
+* Remove any packages that may exist: Legacy XR Input, Oculus (Desktop), OpenVR (Desktop), Oculus XR
 * Install "3d Living Room" asset from Barking Dog
 * Install "Oculus Integration" asset from App Store.
 It may ask to upgrade the OVR and Spacailizers and restart Oculus.
 Do so.
+* It will wartn that you need to install the Oculus (Desktop) and OpenVR (Desktop) pacakges.
+Do so using the package manager.
+* In Build Settings, change the platform to Android.
+MAke sure Scenes/MainScene is selected.